Emergency Dental Care

 If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, please do not hesitate to give us a call at 410-939-1780!
 Research shows periodontal problems can potentially elevate the risk for other health issues, including diabetes, stroke and cardiovascular disease.

 What to Do in a Dental Emergency

 Our experienced team is here to help when an emergency happens!
 Discover how we can help prepare and protect you and your family with our emergency dental care services.

 Continue reading for more information on what is considered a dental emergency or call our Havre De Grace, Maryland office immediately at 410-939-1780 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at Concord Point Family Dentistry are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+When a toothache or another dental emergency strikes, the emergency team at Concord Point Family Dentistry are trained to quickly respond by connecting you with a provider who can give prompt relief.
+We handle a wide range of emergency dental issues, which may include: